 It’s no secret that interest rates vary widely with private loans.
-But students may find that the overall amount they qualify for is often higher than federal loan limits allow.
+That’s because private lenders will evaluate factors like an individual’s credit score and request student loan proof of income.
 There are also loan fees to consider, but not all lenders apply these.

 Whether a student chooses to accept multiple federal loans, a private loan, or a combination of the two, the money is often distributed the same way.
-The loan amount is sent directly to the attending school, where it is kept in the student’s account and then applied to covered costs, including tuition, fees, room and board.
+As briefly mentioned, the loan amount is sent directly to the attending school, where it is kept in the student’s account and then applied to covered costs, including tuition, fees, room, and board.